-The Task Force noted options available to the program being reviewed.
-It also recommended procedures for modifying the standards, appointing members to the ABAI Accrediting Board, and the Board's receiving and reviewing applications for accreditation.
-It is especially important to note that the Board will only make recommendations about accreditation to the Executive Council.
+The task force noted options available to the program being reviewed.
+It also recommended procedures for modifying the standards, appointing members to the ABAI Accreditation Committee, and the committee's receiving and reviewing applications for accreditation.
+It is especially important to note that the committee will make recommendations about accreditation only to the Executive Council.
 All action is taken by the Council.